OpenCDI/opencdi-scripts/README.md

 # About

-**OpenCDI** is a light-weight VDI implementation using Linux containers.
+**OpenCDI** is a light-weight and open VDI toolset using Linux containers.
-This project aims to be a simple, loose coupled, open and vendor neutral CLI interfaces for CDI users and Linux container (docker, podman, etc.) users.
+This project aims to be a simple, loose coupled, open and vendor neutral CLI interfaces for CDI users and Linux container users(docker, podman, etc.).
-This tool (PoC) is built on top of shelib runtime and userspace containerized over almost all of the desktop experience lifetime.
+This tool (PoC) is built on top of [shelib](https://github.com/okadash/shelib) runtime (version 5+) and userspaces can be containerized over almost all of your Linux desktop experience lifetime.

-You can be logged in with an user inside the administrative container.
+You can be logged in with an user inside the administrative container or non-administrative container.

 There are several features supporting userspace transition of the graphical environment, from outside to inside container: